Hot Country Series, Book 2

-“No.” She hadn’t expected him to act all possessive.
-They’d met at a party nearly a year ago, she’d agreed to do the video with him a few months after that, then when shooting started a couple days ago, he’d been kind and professional, but hadn’t made any personal advances toward her.
+“No, just a roommate.”
+She hadn’t expected him to act all possessive.
+She’d met Steele at a party nearly a year ago.
+She’d agreed to do the video with him a few months after that, then when shooting started a couple days ago, he’d been kind and professional but hadn’t made any personal advances toward her.
 He had no claim on her.

 “Clear your calendar for the next four days.”
 He went back to typing.

 “Four days?”
-The only thing on her schedule was an acting class and filming the video—which was now cancelled due to Steele’s injury.
-“I guess it’s clear, but why four days?”
+The only thing on her schedule was an acting class and filming the video—which was now canceled due to Steele’s injury.
+“I guess it’s already clear, but why four days?”
 She stepped closer to him.
 “And where are we going?”

-He finished with his phone, put it in his pocket, and took her arm firmly in his hand.
+He finished with his phone, put it in his pocket, and took her arm.
 “I’ll tell you on the road.
 We need to get moving.
 Fast.”
 He grabbed the door handle.
 “Let’s go.”